 Be aware that lots of people think they are capable of renovating, when in truth, they are just good decorators.
 There is a big difference.
 Do not be disheartened by the challenge, but bear in mind you will need lots of advice and help and probably most importantly, you will need a good command of the language to translate and understand the advice given to you by local artisans and guys that work in the local Brico Depot.
 I urge you to make a start with the language as soon as possible.

 Remember,, Rome was not built in a day and whatever time and cost budgets you set, you can almost guarantee to exceed them both.
-Another excellent source of information are friends, neighbours, or members of the forum who have undertaken similar projects and have gone through the pain threshold.
+Another excellent source of information are friends and neighbours who have undertaken similar projects and have gone through the pain threshold.
 If you have to use local artisans your costs might come as a bit of a shock.

 I think the fairest way of estimating time and costs, is to budget them to the best of your ability, is to surf through ‘brico’ web sites, current price lists and other peoples stories, then double it.
 You will not be far off the mark.